Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 16. Modify the class (SP_Call.cs) in Repository folder
 17. Update the class (SP_Call.cs) in Repository folder
 18. Added new interface (IUnitOfWork.cs) in IRepository folder
+19. Modify the new interface (IUnitOfWork.cs) in IRepository folder